Latent Denoising Makes Good Tokenizers: Related Work

 \section{Related Work}

-\paragraph{Representation learning in visual recognition.} Representation learning has been a decades-long pursuit in visual recognition, aiming to discover transferable embeddings that generalize across diverse downstream tasks~\cite{bengio2013representation}.
-Starting from supervised representations~\cite{donahue2014decaf,girshick2014rich,yosinski2014transferable}, self-supervised methods have significantly pushed the boundaries of transferability without explicit human annotations~\cite{he2020momentum,chen2020simple,grill2020bootstrap,he2022masked,oquab2024dinov2,chen2024deconstructing,caron2021emerging}.
+\textbf{Representation learning in visual recognition.} Representation learning has been a decades-long pursuit in visual recognition, aiming to obtain transferable embeddings that generalize across diverse downstream tasks~\citep{bengio2013representation}.
 At the core of these approaches lies a foundational principle: pre-training should encourage representations to encode the information most relevant to downstream tasks.
-This principle has inspired the design of diverse and effective pretext tasks, such as instance discrimination~\cite{he2020momentum,chen2020simple,caron2020unsupervised}, self-distillation~\cite{grill2020bootstrap,chen2020exploring,caron2021emerging,oquab2024dinov2}, and masked-image reconstruction~\cite{he2022masked,oquab2024dinov2,zhou2021ibot}, each aligning representations with downstream utility.
+This principle has inspired the design of diverse and effective pretext tasks, such as instance discrimination~\citep{he2020momentum,chen2020simple}, self-distillation~\citep{grill2020bootstrap,caron2021emerging,oquab2024dinov2}, and masked-image reconstruction~\citep{he2022masked,oquab2024dinov2,zhou2021ibot}, each aligning representations with downstream utility.
 These insights motivate us to explore tokenizer embeddings that align with downstream generative tasks.